voussoir/else/Dodgy/README.md

 Smokescreen pickup: Exclamators cannot detect player.
 Will wander randomly for 5-10 steps

-Gold candy: Special candy which gives quadruple points.
-Is invisible, flashes every 5 steps, relocates if not found fast enough

 Hats.

 Enemies move faster as the game goes on